code-internet-applications/code-app-assessment/README.md

 The boilerplate code that was provided is basicially what you get when you start a Firebase project.
 We removed the parts that are not needed for this test.
 The assignments are isolated parts and will not have to work in Firebase.
 We simply work with input and output files that needs to be processed.
 You'll need to setup integration tests to make the code testable.

+Feel free to set it up how you like, but keep it logical.

 ## 1. Convert a Shopify order to an XML file